FISCO-BCOS/FISCO-BCOS/bcos-l2-contracts/docs/runbook-l2-mode.md

 ## Common errors

 Genesis-config errors are thrown as `bcos::tool::InvalidConfig`; the per-block config-load errors are `std::runtime_error`.
+Line numbers are as of release-3.18.0 and will drift; the verbatim error string is the stable anchor.
 Exact strings:

 | Error string (verbatim) | Cause | Source |
 |-------------------------|-------|--------|